Skip to content

 Blackpool is a seaside resort in Lancashire.
 It’s famed for Blackpool Tower, a landmark which was built in 1894 as a replica of the Eiffel Tower.
 The tower houses seven attractions, including a glass walkway, a circus, and a beautifully ornate Victorian ballroom.

-Other attractions to visit in Blackpool include Blackpool Zoo and Blackpool Pleasure Beach, which has some thrilling rollercoasters.
-Visit between early September and early November and you can see the famous Blackpool Illuminations, made up of over one million lightbulbs!
+Blackpool is a very traditional seaside town.
+You’ll find fantastic fish and chips, plenty of two-penny slot machines and not just one but three piers.
+Don’t miss Blackpool Pleasure Beach, which has some thrilling rollercoasters.
+Visit between early September and early November to see the famous Blackpool Illuminations, made up of over one million lightbulbs!

 Top tip: You can visit several local attractions for one low price of £35 if you purchase the Blackpool Attractions Pass – click here to find out more.